The Spotlight: A General Method for Discovering Systematic Errors in Deep Learning Models: Additional Results

 Despite their superhuman performance on an ever-growing variety of problems, deep learning models that perform well on average often make systematic errors, performing poorly on semantically coherent subsets of the data.
 A landmark example is the Gender Shades study~\citep{Buolamwini2018}, which showed that vision models for gender recognition tend to exhibit abnormally high error rates when presented with images of black women.
 AI systems have also been shown to perform poorly for marginalized groups in object recognition~\citep{De2019}, speech recognition~\citep{Koenecke2020}, mortality prediction~\citep{Chen2018}, and recruiting tools~\cite{Chen2018}.
 Other systematic errors can be harder for practitioners to anticipate in advance.
 Medical imaging classifiers can be sensitive to changes in the imaging hardware~\citep{D2020}; essay scoring software can give high scores to long, poorly-written essays~\citep{Perelman2014}; and visual question-answering systems can fail when questions are rephrased~\citep{Shah2019}.

 Recognizing and mitigating such systematic errors is critical to avoid designing systems that will exhibit discriminatory or unreliable behaviour.
-Pre-trained models are often released with model cards~\citep{Mitchell2019}, which include descriptions of the model's performance across relevant sensitive groups, and interactive tools have been developed to explore areas where models tend to make errors~\citep{Cabrera2019, Ahn2019, Wexler2019}.
-Further, new optimization methods intend to produce models with more balanced performance across predefined groups (see, e.g., \citep{Corbett2018} for a review).

-All such methods require practitioners to recognize and label well-defined groups in their dataset ahead of time, necessarily overlooking semantically related sets of inputs that the practitioner failed to identify in advance.
-While practitioner should certainly continue to assess model performance on sensitive subpopulations such as marginalized groups, such approaches do not constitute a fully satisfying solution because it is extremely difficult to anticipate all of the sorts of inputs upon which models might systematically fail: e.g., vision models could perform poorly on a particular age group, pose, background, lighting condition, etc.
+Identifying edge cases where systems fail can also be useful for experts seeking to improve their systems \cite{Cai2019}.
+These issues have led the community to develop better tools for testing model performance, clearer standards for reporting model biases, and a plethora of methods for training more equitable or robust models.
+However, these methods require practitioners to recognize and label well-defined groups in their dataset ahead of time, necessarily overlooking semantically related sets of inputs that the practitioner failed to identify in advance.
+While practitioners should certainly continue to assess model performance on sensitive subpopulations, it is extremely difficult to anticipate all of the sorts of inputs upon which models might systematically fail: e.g., vision models could perform poorly on a particular age group, pose, background, lighting condition, etc.

-In this work, we introduce \emph{the spotlight}, a method for finding systematic errors in deep learning models even when the semantic links between these errors were not anticipated by the practitioner.
+In this work, we introduce \emph{the spotlight}, a method for finding systematic errors in deep learning models even when the common feature linking these errors was not anticipated by the practitioner and hence was not surfaced in an explicit label.
 The key idea is that similar inputs tend to have similar representations in the final hidden layer of a neural network.
 We leverage this similarity by ``shining a spotlight'' on this representation space, searching for contiguous regions in which the model performs poorly.
 We show that the spotlight surfaces semantically meaningful areas of weakness in a surprisingly wide variety of otherwise dissimilar models and datasets, including image classifiers, language models, and recommender systems.

+Rather than replacing existing methods for measuring biases in trained models, we hope that practitioners will add the spotlight to their model-auditing pipelines to identify failure modes that do not correspond to known labels.
+After such problems are identified by the spotlight, developers can then mitigate them by augmenting their datasets, adjusting their model architectures, or leveraging robust optimization methods.
+We provide an open-source implementation of the spotlight at [URL withheld for anonymous review].